AU Redundancy Pay Calculator

 30 years$209,660

-Tip: If your total redundancy pay (including notice paid in lieu) is below your tax-free limit, you pay zero tax on the entire redundancy component.
-Most employees with fewer than 7 years of service will find their NES minimum payout falls fully within the tax-free limit.
+Tip: if your total genuine redundancy payment (including any notice paid in lieu) is below your tax-free limit, you pay zero tax on the redundancy component.
+Most employees with fewer than 7 years of service find their NES minimum falls fully within the tax-free limit.

 Weekly base pay$1,058